-In the second of this two part series, I’ll be discussing Mary of Bethany and what we know about her from the gospels.
+In the third of this three part series, I’ll be discussing Mary of Bethany and what we know about her from the gospels.
 Most specifically, I’ll be focusing on whether she is the same figure as the sinful woman in Luke 7:36-50.

 To recap quickly, the gospels never present Mary Magdalene as a prostitute or the sinful woman who anointed Jesus.
 This is not a biblical view.
 Mary was a former demoniac not a prostitute.

 In the gospels Mary Magdalene never once took an alabaster jar to anoint either Jesus’ head or his feet to the chagrin of guests watching her.
 Anyone who thinks that needs to go and re-read the gospel passages.